Agile FAQs

 Usually I recommend starting with simple programs like:

-Once you’ve done enough of simple programs, then I would suggest you take some large design problems from DesignFest and try TDD on them.
+Once they practiced enough with simple programs, then they would take some large design problems from DesignFest and try to TDD them.
 The beauty of these problems is, they are quite big, can take up-to a week to finish it completely.
-Now we are talking real world, where
+Now we are talking something semi-real world, where

-• We have limited time to solve/program large complex problems which needs to be simplified.
+• We have limited time to solve/program a complex problem, which needs to be simplified.

 • Try to find a relevant System Metaphor that can help you visualize the design